top of page

 So much of what we’ve been told is based on a narrow, one-size-fits-all narrative.

-Your experience matters.
-Your symptoms are valid.
+Your experience matters and your symptoms are valid.

 Let’s Change the Menopause Story